Syöte National Park

 The wild wooded hills of Syöte provide an ideal setting for many adventures.
-Hike through the magical forests, or pedal up and down along the park’s fine biking routes.
+Ski through the magical snow-covered winter forests, or pedal up and down along the park’s fine fatbiking routes.
 The log cabin sauna at Ahmatupa in the heart of the park is a great place to soothe your body and soul.
 Go on an active holiday over the wooded hills and enjoy outdoor life!

 Syöte Visitor Centre – Gate to the National Park

 The Syöte Visitor Centre, which is located deep in an old-growth forest, boasts a fascinating exhibition that presents the natural features and cultural history of the area.
 The day’s newspapers and a wlan network are available free of charge.
 A film “Forest Wilderness”, created from the photographs of Jorma Luhta, fascinates also children.
 The visitor centre provides up-to-date hiking tips making it easy to have an active holiday in this landscape of wooded hills.

 Come and take a look!
 There is no entrance fee to the Syöte Visitor Centre.
 Please check the opening hours here